How to Use Automation to Reduce Overwhelm (Without Becoming a Tech Person)

 The mistake most people make is trying to automate everything at once, getting overwhelmed by the options, and doing nothing.
 Here's a more useful approach: identify the three tasks in your week that are purely informational hand-offs.
 Not decisions.
 Not creative work.
 Just: I take this information from here and put it over there.

-Common starting points for coaches and solopreneurs:
+Common starting points for coaches and small business owners:

 Pick one.
 Build it.
 Let it run for a week.
 Notice what it feels like to have that task stop appearing on your mental list.
 Then pick the next one.